-The difference between genealogy and family history!
+Difference between genealogy and family history!

 There is a difference of course between them and I will keep it short and simple.
-Genealogy is all about names, details and facts about your ancestors.
+Genealogy is all about names, details, and facts about your ancestors.

-However, most people will refer to genealogy as the collection of all this information about our ancestors that includes the details as well as the stories.
+However, most people will refer to genealogy as the collection of all of this information about our ancestors that includes the details as well as the stories.

 So how you can get your children interested in genealogy?

-Family History Stories
+1. Tell Your Family Stories

 I became fascinated with my family history because of my father.
 When I was younger my brothers and I would sit down in awe while we listened to all of these fantastic stories and anecdotes.

 Learning to appreciate my family history!

 As I grew older I never tired of hearing these stories over, and over, and over again.
-But with increased age I learned how to value them.
+But with increased age, I learned how to value them.

-I knew that they would need to be recorded before it was too late.
-These stories had been passed down through the generations to us.
+I knew that these stories would need to be recorded before it was too late.
+They had been passed down through the generations to us.